Lillien Ellis

 Education: B.S., M.S. and Ph.D., Cornell University

 Prior to joining Darden, Ellis taught introductory and advanced coursework in organizational behavior and workplace creativity at Cornell University—receiving the General Mills Award for Exemplary Teaching in 2020.
-At Darden, Ellis teaches residential MBA students about maximizing creative potential in an advanced Leadership elective, Creating and Advancing Big Ideas.
+At Darden, Ellis teaches Leading Organizations, Leading Teams, and a second-year advanced leadership elective called Establishing Yourself at Work in the residential MBA program.

 Ellis plays an active leadership role in the academic community as an executive committee member for the Academy of Management, Managerial and Organizational Cognition division.
-She also maintains close industry partnerships as a research advisor and consultant for independent inventor associations and entrepreneurs.
+She also maintains close industry partnerships teaching executives and policymakers, and as a research advisor and consultant for independent inventor associations and entrepreneurs.